lalaithion/MonadPaper/monads.md

 Finally, `optional` tries to match the input text with `self`, but if it fails, it matches nothing and finishes.

 Finally, we add symbolic versions of many of the above functions.
-This is purely for ease of reading the expressions we will write; you will see that they can get pretty complex, and we don't want to
+This is purely for ease of reading the expressions we will write; you will see that they can get pretty complex, and `this.concat(that)` is harder to understand at a glance than `this + that`.

 ```python
     # |